phamvutuyetanh/AI_Project/README.md

 <a name="Dataset"></a>
 ### 2. Dataset
 Link of dataset: ` https://www.kaggle.com/datasets/fedesoriano/heart-failure-prediction `
-This dataset contains 12 information about 980 patiens.
+This dataset contains 12 information about 980 patients.
 These information is divided into two types: input data and output target.
 Input data are:
 <ul>
 <li>	Age: age of patient [year]	</li>
 <li>	Sex: sex of the patient [M: Male, F: Female]</li>